openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 **SAFETY FIRST** - do not attempt this process in an environment where you cannot recover from an error (extra pods, insulin, and phone devices are must-haves).

 **Your Omnipod Dash PDM will no longer work after the AAPS Dash driver activates your pod.** Previously you used your Omnipod Dash PDM to send commands to your Omnipod Dash pod.
-An Omnipod Dash pod only allows a single device to send communication to communicate with it.
+An Omnipod Dash pod only allows a single device to send commands to communicate with it.
 The device that successfully activates the pod is the only device allowed to communicate with it from that point forward.
 This means that once you activate an Omnipod Dash pod with your Android phone through the AAPS Dash driver, **you will no longer be able to use your PDM with your pod**.
 The AAPS Dash driver in your Android phone is now your acting PDM.

 *This does NOT mean you should throw away your PDM, it is recommended to keep it around as a backup and for emergencies, for instance when your phone gets lost or AAPS is not working correctly.*